Skin Tag Removal

 Why do skin tags appear?

-The exact cause of skin tags is not yet known.
-However, several risk factors can contribute to the appearance of skin tags.
-Often, skin tags develop when the skin rubs against itself, meaning that patients who are pregnant, overweight, or have loose skin are more likely to experience skin tags.
-Patients with a family history of skin tag development are also likely at a higher risk of developing these skin lesions.
-Skin tags have also been associated with other conditions, including:
+The exact cause of skin tags is still unknown.
+However, several risk factors can contribute to their development.
+Often, skin tags form when the skin rubs against itself, making pregnant women, those who are overweight, or people with loose skin more likely to get skin tags.
+People with a family history of skin tags are also at higher risk.
+Skin tags have also been linked to other conditions, including:

-Skin tags are harmless growths that affect more than 3 million Americans each year.
-While they are quite common, they can often appear in highly visible areas of the body, including the face (eyelids) and neck, causing patients to want them removed for cosmetic reasons.
-Skin tags can also form in areas that rub against clothing in itchy or uncomfortable ways, such as under the breasts, in the armpits, and the genital area.
-Patients looking to have their skin tags removed should start by consulting with a board-certified dermatologist, such as Dr. Green, who can recommend the skin tag removal method that will best suit their needs.
-Typically, Dr. Green will turn to electrodesiccation, which uses an electric current and cauterization to remove the lesion; cryosurgery, which employs liquid nitrogen to freeze off the growth; or excision, which is when surgical scissors are used for snipping the skin tag.
+Skin tags are harmless growths that affect over 3 million Americans each year.
+While they are quite common, they often appear in highly visible areas of the body, including the face (eyelids) and neck, prompting patients to seek removal for cosmetic reasons.
+Skin tags can also develop in areas that rub against clothing in itchy or uncomfortable ways, such as under the breasts, in the armpits, and in the genital region.
+Patients considering removal should first consult with a board-certified dermatologist, such as Dr. Green, who can recommend the most suitable removal method.
+Typically, Dr. Green may use electrodesiccation, which employs an electric current and cauterization to remove the growth; cryosurgery, which uses liquid nitrogen to freeze off the skin tag; or excision, which involves cutting the skin tag off with surgical scissors.

 Should skin tags be removed?